Stay At Home Educator

 You can take any activity, whether it be a printable or a hands-on activity for kids, and turn it into an Easter themed activity if you have the right materials.
 Here are some Easter themed supplies I keep in my Easter preschool box.

-The Easter Theme Bingo Game
+How to Play The Easter Bingo Game with Preschoolers

 This game is played like all other bingo games, it’s just with a colorful Easter theme.
 A facilitator draws a card and calls out the picture for the children to find on their cards.
 If they have the matching picture on their cards, they use a math counter to cover it up.
 The first player to get five in a row wins the game!